sarahiensen/2024-Data-Analysis-Hackathon/README.md

 ## Project Overview
 This project was developed during the first Hackathon organized by the company I work for - _Driva_ -  with a focus on market intelligence.
 Each team was challenged to create a dashboard that could generate business insights for a hypothetical client from a specific sector — such as technology, industry, or services.

-Our team was assigned the "industry" category and chose to focus on the **agribusiness sector**.
-We worked with a recently added internal data source that had not yet been deeply explored, aiming to uncover meaningful patterns and support strategic decision-making in the agro market.
+Our team (called DASA, for Data Agro Sul Analytics) was assigned to the "industry" category and chose to focus on the **agribusiness sector**.
+We worked with a recently added internal data source that had not yet been deeply explored, aiming to uncover meaningful patterns and support strategic decision-making in the agribusiness market.

 ## Challenges